benspector3/my-first-website-2.0/README.md

 ```

 ### TODO 4: Style Your New Section with CSS
 Now that your elements are created, it's time to add some styling to them in CSS.
-The container div that you just created should have all of the exact same styling rules as the first container div.
+The main div that you just created should have all of the exact same styling rules as the first main div.

 1. Find the CSS selector for the original`<main>` and any sub-elements
-2. Create a new selector for the `class="container2"` `<main>` and all it's sub-elements
+2. Create a new selector for the `class="main2"` `<main>` and all it's sub-elements
 3. Mimic the style rules from the first main so that the new section we created looks just like it!

 ### TODO 5: Import jQuery